AAAOldSix666/WotbDvplImportModule/dvplImport/README.txt

-This is a DLL for operating .dvpl file that you can embed it in your own development
+This is a DLL for operating .dvpl file that can be embeded into your own development

 See the product on Gumroad
 please visit the link below instead of searching on Gumroad :